Raft through desert canyons and climb volcanic peaks in the untamed wilderness of Oregon.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Students will travel on the river for four to seven days in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to Class IV rapids.
-After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids and negotiate technical portions of the river.
-Students will also learn river hydrology, swimming in currents, paddle techniques and expeditionary travel.
-While on the rafting expedition, there may also be an opportunity for short day hikes.
+Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
+After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
+Students will also learn river hydrology, swimming in currents and paddle techniques.
+There may also be an opportunity for short day hikes.

 Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
-Students will learn about basic climbing equipment, rope management, knots, belaying and rappelling techniques and movement on rock.
+Among the skills students will learn are: basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques and movement on rock.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.

 To secure your spot on a course you must submit an enrollment form and $500 deposit that is applied toward the total cost of the course and includes a $150 non-refundable enrollment processing fee.